Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/character.rst

-The character physics type is used for player-controlled characters, for which the other physics types often result unexpected results (bouncing off walls, sliding etc.) and for which simple kinematics offer much more precision.
+The character physics type is used for player-controlled characters, for which the other physics types often result unexpected results (bouncing off walls, sliding, etc.) and for which simple kinematics offer much more precision.

 Properties